Blindskills, Inc - Publisher of DIALOGUE Magazine

 Beginning with DIALOGUE's 50th anniversary in the Spring of 2012, the magazine celebrated by featuring its own history in more detail.

-DIALOGUE is currently published in large print, braille, cassette, and e-mail and is available by subscription, by requesting a free sample, or at many public libraries.
+DIALOGUE is currently published in large print, braille, digital cartridge, digital download, and e-mail and is available by subscription, by requesting a free sample, or at many public libraries.

 DIALOGUE always welcomes fresh voices.
 If you would like to write for DIALOGUE, please visit the writer's guidelines and review some sample articles from the magazine.